 3M products are usually pretty reliable and widely available.
 Installation can be a little tricky and if you don’t have any experience, it might not be the best idea to do it without any professional help (it’s not easy to do it yourself so you will probably need an assistant anyway).

 Many people forget that windows are often as easy to bypass as sliding doors.
-In this article, you’ll find our best tips on how you can improve window security effectively.
+You’ll find our best tips on how you can improve window security effectively in this article.

 Criminals can easily look in through a sliding glass door and see all the stuff inside, including TV, smartphones, antique items, and other valuables.
 Unfortunately, that often can be very inviting.